bernardogeneroso/bernardogeneroso/README.md

 -->
 Web programming is my great interest.

-I have been acquiring knowledge in Javascript and TypeScript languages using the NodeJS, ReactJS & React Native.
+I have been acquiring knowledge in .NET, Javascript and TypeScript languages using the ASP.NET Core, NodeJS, ReactJS & React Native.

 <br>
 <a href="https://www.linkedin.com/in/bernardo-generoso-829ba81b0/">